Decays $Z\to e_ae_b$ in a 3-3-1 model with neutral leptons: Introduction

 The structure of this work is organized as follows.
-In section \ref{model}, we will review the necessary components of the 331$NL$ for study $Z \to e_a e_b$ decay and how the ISS framework can produce the active neutrino masses and mixing coherent with the experimental data.
-We will also discuss on the one-loop contributions to the decay amplitudes $Z\to e_b e_a$.
-The couplings and analytic formulas related to LFV$Z$ decay will be determined in section \ref{sec_coupling}.
-In next section (section IV), we will examine the decay $Z\to e_be_a$, concentrating on the areas of the parameter region content in the $1\sigma$ range of the LFV experimental data.
-In section V, the crucial results are summarized and presented in our conclusions.
+In section \ref{model}, we will review the necessary components of the 331$NL$ model for studying the $Z \to e_a e_b$ decays and how the ISS framework can produce the active neutrino masses and mixing parameter{s} consistent with the experimental data.
+We will also discuss the one-loop contributions to the decay amplitudes $Z\to e_b e_a$.
+The couplings and analytic formulas related to the LFV$Z$ decays will be determined in section \ref{sec_coupling}.
+In section IV, we will {numerically investigate} three classes of cLFV, LFV$Z$, and LFV$h$ decays, working out the allowed regions of the parameter space satisfying all LFV experimental limits.
+In section V, crucial results will be summarized and presented in our conclusions.
 Finally, Appendix A shows the master functions of the one-loop contribution to LFV$Z$ decay amplitudes in the unitary gauge.